Notation:

 For a matrix:

-There is nothing special about “row1”, because we can exchange rows (rule 2) and there is nothing special about rows in general, because we can exchange rows for columns (rule 10).
+There is nothing special about “row1”, because we can exchange rows (property 2) and there is nothing special about rows in general, because we can exchange rows for columns.

-The proof for 10) is also about bringing the matrices into triangular forms.
+The proof for 10) is also about bringing the matrices into triangular forms (1s on the diagonal).

-The absolute value of the determinant is the Area/Volume/… in /… etc.
+The absolute value of the determinant is the Area/Volume/… in /… etc after the transformation described by the matrix has taken place on the unit square/cube/… etc.

 The matrix multiplies by 2 and by 3, scaling the area of the unit square by :